-[JUN2019] The main nuisance insects here are mosquitos and deer flies (nothing to do with deer ticks, which can carry lyme disease).
+The main nuisance insects here are mosquitoes and deer flies (nothing to do with deer ticks, which can carry lyme disease).
 Black flies do turn up briefly in mid-May but only for a few days.
-Mosquitos arrive in late May or early June, with deer flies usually a week or two later.
+Mosquitoes typically arrive in early June, with deer flies a week or two later.
 They begin to decline around late August.

 What follows are some of the main things I’ve learned about these bugs over the past decade or so of summers up living up here… no guarantee its accurate, scientific or complete.